Liu Chunhong

-Liu Chunhong (刘春红 (Liú Chūnhóng); born January 29, 1983, in Yantai, Shandong) is a Chinese weightlifter.
+Liu Chunhong (刘春红 (Liú Chūnhóng); born January 29, 1985, in Zhaoyuan, Shandong Province) is a Chinese weightlifter.

 Career

 At the 2003 World Weightlifting Championships she won in the 69 kg category with a total of ten new world records and junior world records.

 She competed in the 2004 Summer Olympics, and won the gold medal in the 69 kg class.

 At the 2007 World Weightlifting Championships she won the snatch competition in the 69 kg category with 121 kg, and won the silver medal lifting in total 271 kg.